spsforks/QB64-Wiki/_MEMIMAGE.md

 * All values created by this function must be freed using [_MEMFREE](_MEMFREE) with a valid [_MEM](_MEM) [type](type) variable.
 * Image handle values and the memory used must still be freed using [_FREEIMAGE](_FREEIMAGE) when no longer required.

 ## Example(s)

-*Example 1:* Darkening an image using memory with [$CHECKING]($CHECKING):OFF for greater speed.
+Darkening an image using memory with [$CHECKING]($CHECKING):OFF for greater speed.
 Use any 24 bit image file name on the second code line.

 ```vb